 Alberto Monroy-Trujillo, Graciela Padilla-Castillo and Francisco Cabezuelo-Lorenzo

-Marta Pérez-Escolar is Assistant Professor in the Department of Communication at Loyola University (Sevilla, Spain).
+Marta Pérez-Escolar is an assistant professor in the Department of Communication at Loyola University (Sevilla, Spain).
 She received the Civic Participation, Transparency and Good Governance PhD Extraordinary Award in 2018, awarded by the Region of Murcia (Spain).
-Her main lines of research are focused on civic participation, public opinion, political communication, and information disorders.
+Her main lines of research are focused on civic participation, public opinion, political communication and information disorders.

-José Manuel Noguera-Vivo is Associate Professor of Journalism at UCAM, Spain, where he also is Head of Sciences Communication Department.
+José Manuel Noguera-Vivo is an associate professor of Journalism at UCAM, Spain, where he also is Head of Sciences Communication Department.
 His research emerges from the synergy of society, tech, and journalism.
 He is responsible of Spanish division of Online News Association and Science Communication Manager of the European project Interactive Narrative Design for Complexity Representations.

 "This volume brings a whole range of colours in the black-and-white debate on technologies and participatory society.
 Both the cyber-optimistic views about a brave new Internet fuelled participatory democracy and the simplistic techno-fatalist criticism solely focused on data-driven corporations contribute to misguide the understanding of the complex social process that characterises media in the 21st century.
 Between these two extremes there is a necessary room for a rich comprehension of the entanglements amongst the new connectivities, the new flows of information and the social configurations that come along them.
 The state-of-the-art analyses included in this volume definitely contribute to relocate the discussion on hate speech and disinformation in the open, wide frame its complexity demands."